USDA-SCINet/scinet-site/README.md

 6. Then go the main scinet repository and create a pull request

 ## Edit online in Github
-1. get a GitHub account if you don't have one
+1. Get a GitHub account if you don't have one
-2. go to the scinet repository: https://github.com/USDA-SCINet/scinet-site and navigate to your file and click the pencil. this will "fork the archive for you".
+2. Go to the [SCINet repository](https://github.com/USDA-SCINet/scinet-site), navigate to your file, and click the pencil.
+This will fork the archive for you.
-3. Edit it, say what you did in the comment box, and click "propose file change" or "Create a new branch for this commit and start a pull request."
+3. Edit the file, say what you did in the comment box, and click "Propose changes" or "Create a new branch for this commit and start a pull request."

-## Edit online in Github without USDA SSO
-1. Get a Github account if you don't have one
-2. Go to the scinet repository: https://github.com/USDA-SCINet/scinet-site and click Fork in the top right corner of the page.
-Create a fork on your account.
-3. From here, create a new branch - you can do so by clicking the pencils on the page you want to edit or by clicking Branch and then New Branch.
-Make your changes on this new branch.
-4. If you are unable to create a pull request to the upstream repository, contact [Moe Richert](moe.richert@usda.gov) when you are finished with your edits.
-Include your Github username and the name of the branch with your changes in the email.
-Once the changes have been committed to the upstream repository, you can delete the branch.
-5. You do not need to recreate this fork every time you make changes, but click **Sync fork** before creating a new branch for your edits.

 # Using this repository locally